1. Medical Language In Western Culture 101: Origin, History, Structure and Power - Pierre Schmit

 Anticipatory Governance: How does technological innovation drive warfighting and legal norms?

 Instructor Biography LCol (Retd) Dr. MacVicar served for over 40 years in the Canadian Armed Forces, serving in numerous intelligence-related posts He spent five years as an On-Site Arms Control Verification inspector on multi-national inspection teams as a Team Leader, Photographer, Inspector, and as a Russian interpreter.
 He participated in over 50 inspections in Russia, Ukraine, Belarus, and the nations of the former Warsaw Pact in eastern Europe.
 He is now the Director/Principal Analyst of Ian MacVicar Universal Security Intelligence Cognitive Solutions (I-MUSICS) Consulting, Inc., which hosts 17 networked consultants from military, intelligence, police, business, legal, and healthcare backgrounds.
 He is a Senior Writer with Calian Group, Ltd., where he has been employed as the lead writer in the revision of the Canadian Army’s principal tactical manual, the Combat Team Commander’s Handbook, and in disaster response exercise design.
 He is a graduate of the Canadian Armed Forces Joint Staff College and of the Canadian Army Staff Course.
 Dr. MacVicar has presented his research on cognitive traps (i.e. distortions in thinking) in security planning at conferences in the United Kingdom and Canada.
 His SCANS SpySchool 101 and 201 lectures delivered with colleague Hugh Williamson, specialize in the history of intelligence, espionage, and associated legal oversight regimes.
 His SpySchool 301 course examines the psychological aspects of intelligence analysis.
 He has published articles on leadership, human security, and the Responsibility to Protect doctrine.
 His most recent article, “What About the Camp Followers” is published in the Spring 2020 edition of JD-Journal for Deradicalization.
 Ian has also presented on how to develop psychological resilience in leaders to government and business audiences.
 He is a 2017 graduate of the Veteran Trainers to Eradicate Child Soldiers program, and his current research includes developing intelligence protocols for addressing the phenomenon of child soldiers.
 Dr. MacVicar is a Director with numerous Boards, including (formerly) the Halifax Military Heritage Preservation Society; the Army Cadet League of Nova Scotia, Canadian Military Intelligence Association Halifax Chapter, and the Canadian Intelligence Network-Réseau canadien de renseiegnement.
 Dr. MacVicar is a Royal United Services Institute Nova Scotia Research Fellow, specializing in intelligence and security policy issues, and in veteran’s issues.
-Ian is also a Certified Yoga Teacher, specializing in Trauma Informed Yoga Teaching and Therapy, and Trauma Informed Mindfulness.
+Ian is also a Certified Yoga Teacher, specializing in Trauma Informed Yoga Teaching and Therapy, a Certified Koru Mindfulness Teacher, qualifying in Trauma Informed Mindfulness.
 He is a Member of the Advisory Council of the Canadian Accessibility Network and a Certified Supplier with the Inclusive Workplace Suppliers Council of Canada.
 Ian is also a Mentor for new business owners with the NS Government sponsored Centre for Entrepreneurship and Educational Development.

 10. Welcome to Scottish Gaelic for Beginners - Wayne MacIntyre